UniversalDependencies/docs/treebanks/is_pud/index.md

 </ul>

 <ul>
-<li>This corpus contains 8 lemmas tagged as auxiliaries (AUX): eiga, geta, hafa, mega, munu, skulu, vera, verða</li>
+<li>This corpus contains 7 lemmas tagged as auxiliaries (AUX): geta, hafa, mega, munu, skulu, vera, verða</li>
 </ul>

 <ul>
-<li>Out of the above, 6 lemmas occurred sometimes as AUX and sometimes as VERB: eiga, geta, hafa, mega, vera, verða</li>
+<li>Out of the above, 4 lemmas occurred sometimes as AUX and sometimes as VERB: geta, hafa, vera, verða</li>
 </ul>

 <ul>